FDA's Hahn Apologizes For Overselling Plasma's Benefits As A COVID-19 Treatment

 At a White House event Sunday with President Trump, FDA Commissioner Stephen Hahn used a deeply misleading statistic to claim that a treatment the agency had just authorized for treating the coronavirus would save 35 lives out of every 100 people who get the treatment.

-That false claim brought withering criticism from scientists, in news articles and on Twitter, who argued that it was a gross exaggeration of the benefits.
+That false claim has brought withering criticism from scientists, in news articles and on Twitter, who argue that it was a gross exaggeration of the benefits.

+"I can't remember a mistake by FDA or the commissioner as serious as this one," Dr. Eric Topol of the Scripps Translational Research Institute tells NPR.

 On Monday evening, Hahn tweeted an apology, saying "The criticism is entirely justified."

 Hahn tried to explain his error by portraying it as a poor choice of words.
 "What I should have said better is that the data show a relative risk reduction not an absolute risk reduction."